NibiruChain/py-sdk/docs-md/sdk.md

     ### Class variables

-    `network: nibiru.pytypes.network.Network`
+    `mnemonic: str`
     :

-    `query: nibiru.grpc_client.GrpcClient`
+    `network: pysdk.pytypes.network.Network`
     :

-    `tx: nibiru.tx.TxClient`
+    `query: pysdk.grpc_client.GrpcClient`
     :

-    `tx_config: nibiru.pytypes.common.TxConfig`
+    `tx: pysdk.tx.TxClient`
     :

+    `tx_config: pysdk.pytypes.common.TxConfig`
+    :

     ### Static methods

-    `authorize(key: str = None) ‑> nibiru.sdk.Sdk`
+    `authorize(key: Optional[str] = None) ‑> pysdk.sdk.Sdk`
     :   Authorize allows the user to generate or recover a wallet and register it as an Sdk object.

         If a key is provided, the wallet will be recovered.
 Otherwise, a new wallet is created.

         Args:
             key (str, optional): The mnemonic if recover needed.
               Defaults to None.

         Returns:
             Sdk: The updated sdk object